20 Philodendron Plants for Indoors with Names and Pictures

 Heartleaf Philodendron, Philodendron scandens

-Heartleaf Philodendron or Sweetheart Plant is one of the most popular Philodendrons on account of its ability to thrive in a wide range of conditions.
+Heartleaf Philodendron or Sweetheart Plant is one of the most popular climbing Philodendrons on account of its ability to thrive in a wide range of growing conditions.

-Heartleaf Philodendron has many varieties and cultivars like Philodendron hederaceum 'Micans', Philodendron hederaceum 'Brasil', Philodendron hederaceum 'Cream Splash', Philodendron hederaceum 'Lemon Lime' among others.
-Read more on Heartleaf Philodendron and its care.
+Philodendron scandens also called Philodendron hederaceum has many varieties and cultivars like Philodendron hederaceum 'Micans', Philodendron hederaceum 'Brasil', Philodendron hederaceum 'Cream Splash', Philodendron hederaceum 'Lemon Lime' among others and are some of the best plants for hanging baskets.

 2. Philodendron 'Summer Glory'